Kipper-Lang/Kipper/README.md

 ## Goals & Planned Features

-- Full type safety to ensure if possible that all errors occur on compile time, not runtime.
-- Runtime types and type checking, which allow variable types to be checked during runtime, if their type can not be evaluated during compile time.
-For example when using `JSON.parse()` and the object type is unknown.
+- Full compiler ensured type safety, by analysing and reporting code during compilation.
+- Duck typing type checking with TypeScript-like interface types for both compile and runtime.
+- Runtime type and type checking features, where original compile time type issues can be resolved during runtime.
+- Strict cast and conversion handling, so that potentially or definitely problematic usage is detected by the compiler and ensures the developer has to handle them.
+- Avoidance of `any` type issues, with ensurance of compiler checks that operations and data access are valid.
+- Runtime errors and safety checks in case of incomplete or faulty typing.
+This should avoid issues, such as "TypeError: can't access property "..." of undefined".
+- Null safety, by enforcing non-null types unless explicitly allowed.
+- Conversion behaviour functions in classes to customise conversion behaviour.
+- Operator overloading and additional customisation behaviour.
+- Type Conversion Overloading to customise conversion behaviour.
 - Full translation to/and integration with JavaScript and TypeScript.
-- Custom Operator Overload Methods for specifying custom behaviour for specific operators.
-  These will be similar to the Python dunder methods.
-- Type Conversion Overloading to customise conversion behaviour.
-- Runtime errors for invalid operations.
-No hidden errors like in JavaScript.
-- Null safety, by enforcing non-null types unless explicitly allowed.
+- Import Support for `.ts` files, as well as `.d.ts` + `.js` files.
+- Translation support for all ES versions as far as ES5 (JavaScript target specific)

 ## Example Code Snippet